top of page

 You need to trust me to know what I am doing.
 In the same manner that you trust a doctor to prescribe you right medicines, you need to trust me to do the right thing for you.
 I am invested in my work many times more than any of my clients because this is the only thing I do; I do this for a living.
 Each headshot I produce adds or subtracts from the reputation I painstakingly built.
 This is very important and valuable for me.

+You got to listen to me, act on my suggestions.
+I assure you, I keep an open mind – I am happy to hear your thoughts and ideas too.
 If you have a different idea, we can do that too, let’s go as I suggest as well as with your ideas.
 Let’s experiment and see what works.
 Let’s keep it a win – win.

-A couple of clients were adamant about certain ways of posing, certain ways of composing my shots (can you believe it?) both of them were not as happy as they could be had they followed my lead.
+A couple of clients thought they knew, they were adamant about certain ways of posing, certain ways of composing my shots (can you believe it?) both of them were not as happy as they could be had they followed my lead.
 They thought they knew better about how they look good.
 Sure they do, in a mirror not in a headshot – that’s my department, they should have trusted me with my work but they didn't and now they know.

 Good luck with your photoshoot!